jlongo62/ec2-scheduler/README.md

 <b>0 15 ? * * *</b> Every day at 15:00 GMT<br>
 <b>30 15 ? * * *</b> Every day at 15:30 GMT<br>

-You can create a rule in CloudWatch, and get a screen where you can enter an expression and it will evaluate it for you.<br>
+You can create a Rule in CloudWatch, and get a screen where you can enter an expression and it will evaluate it for you.<br>
 See: https://stackoverflow.com/questions/47183071/aws-lambda-cron-expression-for-5-minutes-before-each-hour/52599451#52599451

 ## AWS Items Created